AbdelrahmanEssamA/BugLocalization/README.md

 # BugLocalization
- Using 4 components  revised Vector space Model Glove word-embedding, Token matching and Bug History After prepocessing the source code files and bug reports depening on the simlarity outputs of The Componentes and the bug history The system rankes the suspicious source code files
+ Using 4 components  revised Vector space Model Glove word-embedding, Token matching and Bug Recency After prepocessing the source code files and bug reports depening on the simlarity outputs of The Componentes and the bug history The system rankes the suspicious source code files